SG3xHERO/ProjectPass/README.md

-# Password Generator
+# Project Pass

 ## Overview
-This is a web-based password generator application that allows users to create multiple passwords with optional email domain integration.
+Project Pass is self hostable password generator that allows users to create multiple passwords with optional email domain integration and mass send them securely over one time secret
+The Algorithm to generate these passwords takes a lot of insipration from dinopass

 ## Features
 - Generate multiple passwords at once
-- Customizable password generation
 - Optional email domain selection
 - One-time secret sharing